 If you are domiciled in the UK and obliged to send a return, make sure that you know the process and are mindful of the deadlines.
 You should also maintain accurate records of employment-related documents as they will be needed for filing your return properly.
 It is sent after the end of the taxation year.
 After that, the HMRC calculates your payable tax based on what you have reported.
-This process involves online registration and utilization of HMRC online services.
+This process involves online registration and utilisation of HMRC online services.

 To make things easier for you, here’s a step-by-step guide on how to complete your return online:

 Visit https://www.gov.uk to set up your online account.
-Select your form according to the type of your employment.
+Select your form according to the type of employment.
 You will receive an activation code after your registration.

 If are not self-employed, your documents will include bank statements and income details.
 For those who are self-employed, you will need your income records and receipts for expenses.
 Remember, you will need to get some of these documents from third-party organisations, so make sure that you have your documents ready before the deadline.

 For the year 2019-20, each individual has a Capital Gains allowance of £12,000 while the Personal Allowance has been increased to £12,500.

-If you are a higher-rate payer, you can claim higher relief to be allowed on your pension contributions.
-For this purpose, you should quote your gross figure, that is the total amount added to the pension after the pension provider has received the basic-rate relief from HMRC.
+If you are a higher-rate payer, it is possible to claim higher relief to be allowed on your pension contributions.
+You can do this by quoting your gross figure.
+That is the total amount added to the pension after the pension provider has received the basic-rate relief from HMRC.
 Remember, you don’t have to quote the net amount, which is the amount that you have paid yourself.

 You have to declare any income on which you haven’t paid tax.
 The income types include: